 Plus plenty more alcohol to saturate and rinse when straining

 You could probably just use a mason jar and filter the result, but the idea is that you need to totally saturate the leaf matter with dilute alcohol and let it sit covered for 48 hours.
 According to the book A Treatise On Beverages or The Complete Practical Bottler by Charles Herman Sulz, you want to use ethyl alcohol at 60% strength.
-That's 120 proof vodka, if you can find it, and if not, figure out the proportions and add water to some Everclear to get you to 60%.
+That’s 120 proof vodka, if you can find it, and if not, figure out the proportions and add water to some Everclear to get you to 60%.
 According to the book, a proper fluid extract of coca requires a pound of the leaf and 6 ounces of alcohol, plus more alcohol to saturate the leaf matter and even more to rinse when you strain the results.
-We'll admit, there's some ambiguity here, and since we had about 4 ounces of coca tea, We knew we would probably only end up with some fraction of a cup of extract.
+We’ll admit, there’s some ambiguity here if you are not familiar with this historic process, and since we had about 4 ounces of coca tea, we knew we would probably only end up with some fraction of a cup of extract.
 This would still be more than enough FE Coca to make so much cola it could rot the teeth of everyone we know.

 Once we had a layer of alcohol covering the saturated coca tea, we stretched plastic over the top of the Clever Coffee Dripper and waited two days.
 In the end, it was the perfect tool to pull this off.
 We removed the plastic wrap and set the contraption over a glass jar and watched as our FE Coca came out deep olive green.
 Rinsing the leaves with more alcohol produced even more extract, but at some point we realized we would be diluting the flavor.
 However, the color continued to be a deep green, and in the end, using 100 coca tea bags, we produced about 6 ounces of finished coca extract.